aleitch1/P5js_webpack/README.md

-# Getting Started
+# P5Js Webpack Boilerplate

+This emerged out of a procedural generation project about towers and fire escapes, built for ITPCamp 2019.

-This package is written to provide a similar mental development environment to a React application, with use of `import` statements and code separation in a semi-functional programming mode.
-It's a mess!
+It was developed to provide a React-like build environment for P5.js canvas drawing projects, allowing for a little better debug and tweaking.
+It assumes use of `import` statements and code separation and an interest in functional programming.
+## Getting Started

 ### Boot Up
 * `npm install`
 * `npm audit fix --force`
+* `npm start`

+This will start a webpack development server on port 8080, and run whatever sample code you have in the server in a new browser window.

+The development server has hot reloading, but it is slow.

+### Production Build
+* npm run build

+This will output a ./dist folder containing your webpack bundle and whatever edits you've made to the index.html file you target in your scripts.

-#### Common Problems
+### Common Problems

 1. Webpack won't turn on dev server
     * Have you checked that `static` is not currently `contentBase` in webpack.config.js